 I first attended the Family Court in Medway, Kent, when my ex-wife offered me just one hour each month to see my two children.
 I wasn’t willing to accept that, so I fought to gain more access and after several hearings was able to establish time with my children on alternate weekends and half of all holidays.

-Simon first attended the Family Court in Medway when his ex-wife offered him one hour each month to see his children.
-He established alternate weekends and half of all holidays after several hearings.
-This experience gave him an interest in law.
-Simon became a McKenzie Friend and attended court with other fathers who were struggling to see their children.
-He later became the Chairman for a charity for mothers, who found themselves in a similar position.
+This experience not only gave me more access to my sons, but also sparked an interest in Family Law.
+I decided to train as a McKenzie Friend and attended court with other fathers who were struggling to see their children.
+I also later became the chairman for a charity for mothers, who found themselves in a similar position.

-His interest in law encouraged him to attend a local college and obtain entry level qualifications in Family Law.
-He supplemented this with a distance learning course to obtain degree level qualifications.
-He then saw one father make a complete disaster of managing his own case.
-This encouraged Simon to become qualified so that he could help others who were struggling in court.
-He undertook a Law Degree which having passed, led onto the Bar Vocational Course.
-He was Called to the Bar in 2010 as a Barrister.
+My interest in law led me to attending a local college and obtaining entry level qualifications in Family Law, which I supplemented with a distance learning course to obtain degree level qualifications.
+Following this my experience of seeing one father make a complete disaster of managing his own case inspired me to become qualified so I could help others who were struggling with representing themselves in court.

-Simon has a very extensive portfolio of cases and has appeared in all level of courts including the Court of Appeal and Child Maintenance Tribunals.
-He has successfully overturned orders for mothers who’s children have been removed, as well as a variety of children and finances related cases.
+I’m proud to have very extensive portfolio of cases and to have appeared in all levels of courts, including the Court of Appeal and Child Maintenance Tribunals.
+I’ve successfully overturned orders for mothers who’ve had their children removed, as well as for a variety of children and financial cases.